 Immersed in nature, Dunes Learning Center connects learners of all ages with the natural world through lessons in conservation and sustainability led by professional educators in an outdoor classroom.
 Students learn from hands-on experiences, Continue Reading . . .

 Celebrate autumn with an Apples Festival at Indiana Dunes National Lakeshore’s historic Chellberg Farm on Saturday, September 21 and Sunday, September 22nd 2019 from 11:00 a.m. until 4:00 p.m.
 Fun is the theme of the weekend interleaved with the celebration of the all American Apple.
 Continue Reading . . .

 Spend the weekend outdoors at the Indiana Dunes Outdoor Adventure Festival, which will take place the first weekend in October throughout the Indiana Dunes Region.
 Packed with outdoor adventure opportunities, the festival will brin Continue Reading . . .

-Celebrate the migration of birdlife through the Indiana Dunes region this May 2020 at the fourth annual Indiana Dunes Birding Festival.
+Celebrate the migration of birdlife through the Indiana Dunes region this May 2022 at the 6th annual Indiana Dunes Birding Festival.
 The festival is a partnership with the state’s major environmental groups highlighting the Indiana Continue Reading . . .